misiektoja/xbox_monitor/docs/usage.md

 Set `ASCII_LOG_SEPARATORS` to `"Auto"`, the default, to use ASCII separator-only lines on Windows, `"On"` to use them everywhere or `"Off"` to keep Unicode separators in logs on every system.
 Terminal separators stay Unicode.
 Log files and all other logged text remain UTF-8.

 Set `TRUNCATE_CHARS` or use the `--truncate` flag to cut each screen line to a maximum width, which stops long game titles from wrapping.
 Use `999` to auto-detect the terminal width.
 The log file always keeps the full line, so the setting is ignored when logging is disabled with `-d`.
-Truncation needs the optional `wcwidth` library to measure display width.
-If it is missing, the tool says so at startup and leaves lines untouched.
+Install the optional `wcwidth` library for correct widths with wide characters.
+If it is missing, the tool says so at startup and counts every character as one column.

 Names that come from Xbox Live, such as game titles and profile text, can contain terminal control sequences.
 They are removed before the text reaches the screen, the log file, the CSV file or an email, so a crafted name cannot clear your screen or overwrite a line that was already printed.
 Error messages are also checked for your secrets before they are shown or logged.